mariamicioni/mariamicioni/README.md

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/maria-micioni/?locale=en_US)

-⚡ Fun fact: I love exploring new places and cultures, and I'm a polyglot who speaks multiple languages!
+⚡ Fun fact: I love exploring new places and cultures, and I'm a polyglot who speaks several languages!

 ### Connect with me:
 [LinkedIn](https://www.linkedin.com/in/maria-micioni/?locale=en_US)